obgr/eon-bot/README.md

 #### /if - Interactive Fight

-Under development
+Pressents interactive dropdowns for fights.
+Rolls a d100 and helps with finding the target based on choices.

 #### /ir - Interactive Rolls

-Pressents buttons in a message which the users may press to make commmon dice rolls without bonuses
+Pressents buttons in a message which the users may press to make commmon dice rolls without bonuses.

 #### /qr - Queued Rolls